github-education-resources/hackconviii/README.md

 <details>
 <summary>Make new friends 👯‍♀️</summary>

  * Now that we've done some catching up, let's make a new friend.
 Choose one name (at random or someone you've wanted to connect with) and introduce yourself.
-Let them know why you love your student community and ask a question about theirs :) To complete this task you'll need to send us a screenshot of your intro.
+Let them know why you love your student community and ask a question about theirs :) To complete this mission you'll need to send us a screenshot of your intro.
 No need to include their response!
 </details>

 <details>
 <summary>Build your alter ego Octocat</summary>

  * Head on over to the [Octocat Generator](https://myoctocat.com/) and create an Octocat representing your wonderful self.
-Tag `@GitHubEducation` and use the hashtag `#HackCon` on Twitter for a chance to be featured in the GitHub booth!
+Tag `@GitHubEducation` and use the hashtag `#HackCon` on Twitter for a chance to be featured!
 Upload your Octocat to the Issue in order to complete this one.
 </details>

 <details>